AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 Find all appointments, using shorthand command, with above example.

-> `fa d/2024-02-20 from/11:00`
+> `fa d/2024-05-20 from/11:00`

 </box>

 ### 3.5 Marking an Appointment: `mark`

-Use this command if you wish to mark an appointment from CLInic.
+Use this command if you wish to mark an appointment as attended from CLInic.
 You would be required to specify the patient's NRIC, the date and start time of the appointment.

 <box>